Wood & Metal Workshops

-This resource will direct you toward helpful information and give guidance on how to access the Metal and Wood workshop facilities and gain technical support.
-Click on the individual headings below to be taken to the appropriate book system or location.
-Alternatively, please feel free to pop past the workshop and we can help get you started.
+This resource will direct you toward helpful information and give guidance on how to access the Wood and Metal workshop facilities and gain technical support.

 What we offer